 Rule 90.
 (1) If the application is for an increase in capacity for an existing DER, the application shall be evaluated on the basis of the new total alternating current capacity of the DER.
 The maximum capacity of a DER shall be the aggregate nameplate rating or may be limited as described in the electric utility’s interconnection procedures.

 An application for a DER that includes a single or multiple energy production devices at a site for which the interconnection customer seeks a single point of interconnection shall be evaluated on the basis of the aggregate nameplate rating of the multiple DERs or as described in the utility’s interconnection procedures.
+Energy storage capacity shall not be considered additive to the nameplate rating of the multiple DER so long as the system restricts export of energy above the nameplate rating of the non-storage DERs.

 R 460.992 Non-export provision.